KingaBlaszczyk0409/Improving-Data-Quality-and-Detecting-Anomalies-in-Financial-Transactions-AML-Use-Case-/sql/BigQuery.md

 LIMIT 10;
 ```

-Insights:
-(Top origin accounts by number of transactions and total amount)
+Insights: The accounts with the highest number of transactions each only executed a few operations, but often with substantial total amounts.
+This suggests that transaction frequency alone is not a strong indicator of risk, while the monetary value of transactions may be more relevant for detecting anomalies or fraud.
+Accounts with relatively few but high-value transactions could be more suspicious than those with many smaller ones.

 ### 4.2 Total Fraudulent Transactions per Origin Account
 ```sql